-Normally, this symbol is synonymous with environ, as exec(BA_OS) describes.
+Normally, this symbol is synonymous with environ, as the function X exec describes.
 This isn't always true, though, because ANSI C does not define environ.
 Thus, an ANSI C-conforming application can define its own environ symbol, unrelated to the process environment.
-If the application defines environ and intends it to have the System V Interface Definition, Fourth Edition semantics, it must also define environ so that the two symbols refer to the same data object.
+If the application defines environ and intends it to have the X/Open CAE Specification, Issue 4.2 and the System V Interface Definition, Third Edition semantics, it must also define environ so that the two symbols refer to the same data object.